-Once you get past the commonalities--durability, looks, cost--you have to confront one factor that is found in no other area except the basement: massive amounts of water.
+Choosing bathroom flooring is far different from choosing flooring in other parts of the house.
+Once you get past commonalities such as durability, looks, and cost, you have to confront one factor that is found in no other area except the basement: large quantities of water.

 1. Porcelain or Ceramic Tile

-Summary: Porcelain tile is the best of all worlds for bathroom flooring--waterproof, stylish, and cost-effective.
+Porcelain tile is the best of all worlds for bathroom flooring, as it is waterproof, stylish, and cost-effective.

 Like stone, porcelain tile can achieve a rich, textured, solid feeling.
 Like vinyl, it is waterproof and is fairly inexpensive.
 Like wood flooring, it looks great.

-If this is a half bathroom or powder room, you will not need to purchase porcelain tiles because there are no bathing facilities.
+If this is a half bathroom or powder room, there is less of a need to purchase porcelain tiles because there are no bathing facilities.

 Because there are so many different types of ceramic tiles, you can create the exact floor you want.
 You can even find ceramic tile that looks like wood or stone.